 THE CALDWELL TOMMYKNOCKER

 They say most folks who spend a lot of time underground will see a Tommyknocker sometime in their life.
-I’ve spent a fair bit of time in our 20,000 square foot cave dug deep into the earth, and I reckon they’re right.
+We’ve spent a fair bit of time deep in the earth in our 20,000-square-foot cave, and we reckon they’re right.

 We started digging the cave in 2002 with the help of a few guys from a company called California Wine Caves.
 The young Mikey Rose was part of the crew, and Caldwell is where he saw his first and only Tommyknocker.